Best practice rules for Amazon EC2

 Ensure no security group allows unrestricted inbound access to TCP port 9200 (OpenSearch).

-Ensure no security group allows unrestricted ingress access to port 1521.
+Ensure that no security group allows unrestricted inbound access on TCP port 1521 (Oracle RDS).

-Ensure no security group allows unrestricted ingress access to port 5432.
+Ensure that no security group allows unrestricted inbound access on TCP port 5432 (PostgreSQL).

 - Unrestricted RDP Access